Revised crystal structure and electronic properties of high dielectric Ba(Fe$_{1/2}$Nb$_{1/2}$)O$_{3}$ ceramics: Results Discussions

-In order to obtain an estimate of $U_{\rm eff}$ for BFN, we compare the DFT results with the XAS spectra.
-Specifically, we compare the position of TM-$d$ states in the valence band for several values of $U$ with the low-energy part of the O K-edge spectra.
-We find that, indeed, the experimental XAS spectra is well explained by considering U = 6 eV for Fe-3$d$ states.
+In order to tune the estimate of $U$ for BFN, we compare the DFT results with the XAS spectra.
+Specifically, we compare the position of TM-$d$ states in the conduction band for several values of $U$ with the low-energy part of the O K-edge spectra.
+We find that, indeed, the experimental XAS spectrum is well explained by considering $U = 6$ eV for Fe-3$d$ states.
 Fig. \ref{fig:ch} shows a comparison between the experimental and simulated spectra.
-The low-energy peaks positions are identified by performing a multiple peak fitting of experimental curve.
+The low-energy peak positions are identified by performing a multiple-peak (Gaussian) fitting of the experimental curve.
 The peak positions in the simulated (theoretical) spectra compare well with the experimental values.
 Consideration of core hole in the O-1$s$ state influences the relative intensity of these low-energy peaks and leads to an improved agreement with the experimental data.
-Looking at the partial DOS for the TM-$d$ states (Fig \ref{fig:dft}), it is clear that the low energy peaks at approximately 526 eV is due to hybridized states from both Fe-$d$ and Nb-$d$ with O-2$p$, whereas the peak at approximately 532 eV is largely due to hybridization between O-2$p$ and Nb-$e_g$ states.
-With regard to the values of $U$, a similar reasonably high value for Fe-$d$ states was also suggested for a related compound Pb(Fe$_{1/2}$Ta$_{1/2}$)O$_3$ \cite{bharti2012}.
+Looking at the partial DOS for the TM-$d$ states (Fig \ref{fig:dft}), it is clear that the low energy peak at approximately 527 eV is due to hybridized states from both Fe-$d$ and Nb-$d$ with O-2$p$, whereas the peak at approximately 532 eV is largely due to hybridization between O-2$p$ and Nb-$e_g$ states.
+With regard to the values of $U$, a similar value for Fe-$d$ states was also suggested for a related compound Pb(Fe$_{1/2}$Ta$_{1/2}$)O$_3$ \cite{bharti2012}.